-I foster a warm, relational, and connective practice space, where we don’t skip over the uncomfortable emotions, as difficult as they can be.
-Research shows that numbing the uncomfortable emotions doesn’t help us to engage in the positive emotions.
-When we abandon parts of ourselves that we don’t like, we end up disconnecting from good things in our lives.
-I believe that it is essential to explore the emotions that cause us pain and discomfort in a safe and secure way.
-Unraveling those pain points in your story is the heart of therapeutic work.
-Together we can explore your history and stories that have brought you into therapy to begin to create change.
+Therapy together will be about exploring not only your current struggles but your emotions.
+Together we do not skip over the uncomfortable emotions, as difficult as they can be.
+Through my experience in counseling and research, I have learned that numbing the uncomfortable emotions does not help us to engage in the positive emotions.
+When we abandon parts of ourselves that we do not like, we end up disconnecting from good things in our lives.
+I believe that it is essential to explore, in a safe and secure way, the emotions that are causing you pain and discomfort.
+Unraveling those pain points in your story is the heart of therapy.
+Together we will explore your history and the stories that have brought you into therapy in order to begin to create change.

-Other certifications that I hold influencing my therapeutic work are Dr. Brené Brown’s work on shame resiliency and work by Dr. Kirsten Neff on self-compassion.
-Also, I am a registered play therapist using expressive art and play with kids, especially young girls and adolescents.
-I use play and other interactive styles to help kids increase their sense of self-worth and express their emotions.
-I enjoy encouraging parents and helping them to increase connection with their children no matter what stage of development they are in.
+In addition to being a licensed Marriage and Family Therapist, other certifications I hold that can influence our time together include Dr. Brené Brown’s work on shame resiliency and research by Dr. Kirsten Neff on self-compassion.
+I am also a registered play therapist using expressive art and play with children, especially young girls and adolescents.
+I use play and other interactive styles to help children increase their sense of self-worth and express their emotions.
+I enjoy encouraging parents and helping them to increase connection with their children in all the different stages of development they are in.

 Ready to start feeling better?